Horizontal or Vertical Lines on HP Laptop Screen

 Once you have made your adjustments, click the “Apply” button to save your changes.
 Your screen resolution will now be changed.

-Solution 3: Update Graphics Driver
+Method 3: Update Graphics Driver

 One of the ways to try and fix the HP laptop lines on the screen is to update your graphics driver.
 It can be done by following these steps: